Managing Your ZendPHP Install Using zendphpctl

 Disabling a PHP extension (ext disable)

-The 'ext disable' command allows you to disable one or more PHP extensions.
+The 'ext disable' command lets you disable one or more PHP extensions.
 If a PHP minor version is not specified, the command will use whatever you have set as your default version.

 This command was previously named zendphpctl ext-disable; please update to use the new command name.